DavideZufacchi/DavideZufacchi.github.io/_pages/about.md

 Policy Reports
 ===========================

+ **About Risk Premiums: from country, to region, towards firm (2025)**.
+Finance for Peace Initiative (Interpeace - UN).
+Joint with Jeremy Boccanfuso, Irene Rizzoli, Vincenzo Scrutinio, and Tommaso Sonno

  **Regional Risk Premiums: a new approach to risk premiums (2024)**.
 Finance for Peace Initiative (Interpeace - UN).
 Joint with Jeremy Boccanfuso, Vincenzo Scrutinio, and Tommaso Sonno

  **Country Risk Premiums: what we know and why they are not working well (2023)**.
 Finance for Peace Initiative (Interpeace - UN).
 Joint with Jeremy Boccanfuso, Vincenzo Scrutinio, and Tommaso Sonno